 Brands We Like: Google

 In this month’s “Brands We Like” series, we’re showcasing one of the biggest global brands to exist, Google.
 I mean, let’s face it, there are a ton of huge brands that have become part of our lives.
-But at the end of the day, only one brand has become such a part of our society that it has become a verb, with some dictionaries even offering a definition!
+But at the end of the day, the Google brand has become such a part of our society that it has become a verb, with some dictionaries even offering a definition!
 Sure, we’ve declared our love for the rumbling rebels, for razor-like wit and good, clean emotional advertising, but you just don’t hear people running around saying “Why don’t you Harley it?” or “Just Dove it!”
 In our technology-driven, internet-addled world, Google is a part of our everyday life, and its emotional marketing efforts have positioned itself high on the shelf of brands we adore.

 Google knows what their “It” is.
 Their branding truly has a meaning.
 Without that it, or that meaning, you might as well start applying brand-aids to your marketing plan because it will get messy.
 Without it, you can’t tell your brand’s story.
 Great brands like Google have their ‘It’ down.
 They have one singular meaning behind every bit of marketing.
 Through that meaning comes an emotional experience – an experience that connects your customer to your brand by sharing the same thoughts or holding the same beliefs.